-As the oldest and largest non-profit independent music school in the state, the Wisconsin Conservatory of Music's mission is to provide the finest musical education and performance opportunities not only for the aspiring professional performer but also for all individuals who desire a means of cultural enrichment and self-fulfillment.
+As the oldest and largest non-profit independent music school in the state, the Wisconsin Conservatory of Music's mission is to provide the finest musical education and performance opportunities not only for the aspiring professional performer but also for all individuals who desire a means of cultural enrichment and fulfillment.

-Celebrating 113 years of musical excellence, the Conservatory of Music has descended from several Milwaukee music institutions, each representing a long-standing commitment to the finest in music education and performance.
+Celebrating over a century of musical excellence, the Conservatory of Music has descended from several Milwaukee music institutions, each representing a long-standing commitment to the finest in music education and performance.
 Organizations such as the Milwaukee Institute of Music, the Luening Conservatory of Music (founded by Eugene Luening, father of renowned composer Otto Luening) and the Wisconsin College of Music were founded in the late 19th C. In 1899 the Wisconsin Conservatory of Music was formed by William Boeppler, Hugo Kaun and Dr. Louis Frank to be a “centre of musical education not only for this city, but also for the state and the entire Midwest.”
 The founders’ lofty goal was to create “a real musical atmosphere…which is the first essential element for perfecting the musical culture of the community at large.”
 The Conservatory was located in the Ethical building on Jefferson Street, between State and Juneau.
 At that time the Conservatory offered classes and lessons for children and college students, and boasted a faculty performance series, master classes, scholarships and financial aid, as well as a music library intended to “be both educational and entertaining.”

 In 1901, the management of the Wisconsin Conservatory of Music and the Wisconsin College of Music joined forces to form the United Wisconsin Conservatories, a short-lived and contentious combination.
 The schools would split in 1904 and both continued to flourish independently.
 In the 1950s and 60s, both schools found themselves struggling and a merger took place in 1968.
 For a brief time the school was called the Wisconsin College-Conservatory of Music, which was changed in 1971 to the Wisconsin Conservatory of Music.
 The Conservatory continued to maintain the standards set by its founders, serving college-aged and community students of all ages.
 In 1985 the College Division was discontinued and the Conservatory became a true “community music school.”